Mood Disorders

 Mood disorders are “the most common psychiatric comorbidities among people with SUDs,” according to the research.
 There is also a “high prevalence of substance abuse in those with mood disorders,” according to previous studies conducted in this area across more than two decades.

 Mood disorders are a mental health category that encompasses all bipolar disorders and types of depression.
 When defined by their general contours, both bipolar disorder and depression are brain disorders that cause changes in mood, energy and a person’s ability to function.
+These disorders often require specialized care, and in cases where individuals have both a mental health condition and substance use disorder, dual diagnosis treatment is necessary to address both issues simultaneously for effective recovery.

 There are numerous types of both bipolar disorder and depression, as enumerated by the latest Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the standard classification of mental disorders used by mental health professionals in the U.S. (For more on the various types of bipolar disorder and their symptoms, this short info guide from the Depression and Bipolar Support Alliance is helpful.
 For more on the different types of depression, the National Institute on Mental Health has compiled this introduction.)